davecaruso/question-answer/README.md

 - **Responder Email Tool** (Node) see ./bin/questiond-sendmail
 - **Polybar Question Counter** (Shell) see ./bin/polybar-questiond

+You may notice that there is no built in way to generate the *actual* question viewer page.
+That is currently how it is run.
+I would like to change this to a system where q+a files are reuploaded to the server, and pages are generated with PHP or some other system.
+For now you will have to create your own staticly generated website and hook the .data dir to it.

 ## Install
 For best results, use a linux system.